 Before the session:

-- Hydration, drink plenty of water throughout the day prior to a hot yoga session as dehydration, along with overextension, is the biggest health risk for hot yoga.
+• Hydration: drink plenty of water throughout the day before a hot yoga session, as dehydration, along with overextension, is the biggest health risk for hot yoga.

-- Don’t eat a full meal for at least 2 hours before a class, the combination of heat and a full stomach is not going to make you feel good, but a snack is helpful.
-Half a banana should give you the energy you need to power through a hot yoga class.
+• Don’t eat a full meal for at least 2 hours before a class; the combination of heat and a full stomach will not make you feel good, but a snack is helpful.
+Half a banana should give you the energy to power through a hot yoga class.

 For the session:

-- Take water with you, but resist the temptation to drink too much even if you’re sweating.
-Too much water is going to sit uncomfortably in your stomach and make the session more difficult.
-Rather try to take a couple of sips every twenty minutes.
+• Take water with you, but resist the temptation to drink too much, even if you’re sweating.
+Too much water will sit uncomfortably in your stomach, making the session more difficult.
+Rather, try to take a couple of sips every twenty minutes.

-- Take your own yoga mat, towel and props.
-You’re going to be sweating a lot, so you need a good yoga mat that’s going to grip well and a yoga towel for on top of your mat to absorb sweat and prevent slipping.
-If you use a block, make sure you pack your own one of those too.
+• Take your own yoga mat, towel, and props.
+You’ll be sweating a lot, so you need a good yoga mat that will grip well and a yoga towel on top of your mat to absorb sweat and prevent slipping.
+If you use a block, make sure you pack your own one of those, too.

-- Arrive early.
-This gives your body a bit of time to acclimatize and means that you’re not already rushed and stressed only to arrive at a hot, sweaty room which aggravates those feelings.
+• Arrive early.
+This gives your body some time to acclimate and means that you’re not already rushed and stressed only to arrive at a hot, sweaty room, aggravating those feelings.

 After the session:

-- Rehydrate, you’re going to need to replace all the water you just lost.
+• Rehydrate, you will need to replace all the water you just lost.

 4) Have you chosen the right hot yoga class to join?

-If you’re relatively new to yoga, it’s good to ensure that you have the proper form for most of the poses under the belt.
-The additional challenge that the heat brings means that you want to be completely sure of the poses before starting.
+If you’re relatively new to yoga, ensuring you have the proper form for most poses is good.
+The additional challenge the heat brings means you want to be completely sure of the poses before starting.

 And when you’re ready to try a hot session, it’s best to start with Bikram or a beginner heated vinyasa class.
 Bikram has more standing poses and less movement.
-At the same time, a beginner-focused vinyasa will move at a slower pace, thereby reducing the intensity and making it easier to deal with the heat.
+At the same time, a beginner-focused vinyasa will move slower, reducing the intensity and making it easier to deal with the heat.

-If after your first class you’re hooked but not sure if you can do it again, keep in mind that it takes around ten classes to acclimate to the additional stress of a heated yoga session, so be prepared to take regular breaks and modify poses where necessary.
+If you're hooked after your first class but not sure if you can do it again, remember that it takes around ten classes to acclimate to the additional stress of a heated yoga session, so be prepared to take regular breaks and modify poses where necessary.

-If you’ve got the basics of yoga reasonably sorted and you’re able to follow an intermediate yoga class, a hot yoga session is worth a try.
-Especially if you love the heat and it’s the middle of winter, and you can’t afford a trip to the tropics, or if you’re ready for a shift in your yoga practice.
+If you’ve got the basics of yoga reasonably sorted and you can follow an intermediate yoga class, a hot yoga session is worth a try.
+Especially if you love the heat and it’s the middle of winter, and you can’t afford a trip to the tropics or are ready for a shift in your yoga practice.

-Yoga is about stretching your comfort zones, and hot yoga is an ideal extension of this.
-Remember that if you don’t like it or feel like it’s a bit much, you can always take a break on your mat by going into child’s pose or leaving the class if you’re not comfortable.
+Yoga is about stretching your comfort zone, and hot yoga is an ideal extension.
+Remember that if you don’t like it or feel like it’s a bit much, you can always take a break on your mat by entering a child’s pose or leaving the class if you’re uncomfortable.

 I’ll be honest; I love it.
 I appreciate the help with the flexibility (I’m still trying to touch my toes with straight legs), and the heat is definitely a distraction from the usual discomfort.
 And, like saunas and steam rooms, I find the environment soothing.
 And because I practice yoga to destress and re-center, hot yoga is a great match for what I need at the moment to help me power through the uncomfortableness.